dan-d-martin/dan-d-martin.github.io/_posts/2014-11-11-logger-aware-services.md

 Inside these services I very often find that I would like to log something.
 The most correct way to do this is by injecting the Logger service but to do this for every service adds a chunk of extra code to each which reduces clarity.
 Futhermore, logging is generally not a mandatory part of the service's functionality, so the service should be able to function without a logger.

-To get around this, I have created a LoggerAwareService class from which I can extend any classes needing the logger.
+To get around this, I have created a LoggerAware trait which I can add to any classes needing the logger.
 It uses setter injection rather than the constructor to inject the logger again because we want logger support to be optional and largely invisible to the service class, so we don't want to have to modify the constructor.

-Our basic LoggerAwareService class looks like this:
+Our basic LoggerAwareS trait looks like this:

 {% highlight php %}
 use Psr\Log\LoggerInterface as PsrLogger;
-class LoggerAwareService
+trait LoggerAware
 {
 	protected $logger;